|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

 Weekly Technical Indicators: [See CSCO weekly technical indicators chart] Weekly technical indicators are neutral.
-The weekly MACD line is below its signal line since August 29, 2025.
-The distance between MACD and the signal line is low, but getting bigger.
+The weekly MACD line is above its signal line since October 24, 2025.
+This is an indication that the medium-term trend is up.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.

 | |